jolie/docs/web/language-tools-and-standard-library/architectural-composition/embedding.md

 It is worth noting that:

-* the outputPort _CleanBr_ does not define nor the location and the procolo because they are set by the embedding primitive with localtion "local" and inner memory protocol.
+* the outputPort _CleanBr_ does not define nor the location and the protocol because they are set by the embedding primitive with location "local" and inner memory protocol.
 * the embedding primitive specifies the language "Jolie" because the service _clean\_br.ol_ is written in Jolie
 * the embedding primitive joins the service _clean\_br.ol_ with the outputPort _CleanBr_ thus implying that each time we use port CleanBr inside the behaviour we will invoke the embedded service: